SuperOfficeDocs/superoffice-docs/docs/online/sandbox/index.md

 The production sandbox is a **dead end**.
 No round-tripping.
 We will not make it possible to migrate data back into the production environment from the sandbox.

 > [!CAUTION]
 > **The production sandbox is not a backup!** We will clean up the copied production database and also remove all mailboxes used by Service there.
+[See all steps][5].

 ## How do I get one?